Collaborative Chinese Text Recognition with Personalized Federated Learning: Experiments

 \subsection{Implementation Details}

 We implement our method in PyTorch~\cite{paszke2019pytorch} and conduct all experiments on a single NVIDIA GeForce RTX 3090 GPU.
 We use the Adadelta optimizer with an initial learning rate of 1, and the learning rate decay follows the cosine schedule in different federated learning rounds.
 By default, the global communication round $T$ is set to 35, and the local batch size during training is set to 128.
 In each communication round, the local training epoch and the server-side fine-tune epoch are set to 1.
-More details can be found in the Supplementary Materials.